balzua/struct-graphql/README.md

 # struct-graphql

 ## Running the application
 Use `docker-compose up -d` to run the application.
-The application will be available on port 4000
+The application will be available on port 4000 of the container

 ## Running tests
-If running the tests for the first time, first use `npm install` to download necessary dependencies locally.
+First please use `npm install` to install dependencies for the test.
 Then use `npm test` to run the tests.

 ## API Documentation